[Updated 7/30/21 – there are now well over 150 ideas on this free printable Declutter List]

 If any of these are too hard, try this – turn all of your hangers backward.
 As you wear clothes and re-hang them, put them back in correctly.

 Then, at the end of a year (or two – hey, it’s better than never), reassess anything with the hanger still backward.
+Maybe by Year #3, you’ll be ready to put them on your personal declutter list.

 I get it, shoes are hard to get rid of.
 I’m not going to try to talk you out of the 3-inch stilettos you’re saving for a special outfit.